New York World: Joseph Pulitzer years

 Joseph Pulitzer bought the World in 1883 and began an aggressive era of circulation building.
 Reporter Nellie Bly became one of America's first investigative journalists, often working undercover.
-As a publicity stunt for the paper, inspired by the Jules Verne novel Around the World in Eighty Days, she traveled around the planet in 72 days in 1889–1890.
+As a publicity stunt for the paper, inspired by the Jules Verne novel Around the World in Eighty Days, she traveled around the world in 72 days in 1889–1890.
 In 1890, Pulitzer built the New York World Building, the tallest office building in the world at the time.

 In 1889, Julius Chambers was appointed by Pulitzer as managing editor of the New York World; he served until 1891.
+In 1890, Pulitzer, Chambers, et al. were indicted for posthumous criminal libel against Alexander T. Stewart for accusing him of "a dark and secret crime", as the man who "invited guests to meet his mistresses at his table", and as "a pirate of the dry goods ocean."
+The charges were dismissed by the court.
+This sort of criminal action was common at the time and both Pulitzer and Chambers were indicted in a number of cases, in some of which they were acquitted, in others convicted.

 In 1896, the World began using a four-color printing press; it was the first newspaper to launch a color supplement, which featured The Yellow Kid cartoon Hogan's Alley.
-It joined a circulation battle with William Randolph Hearst's New York Journal-American.
-In 1899 Pulitzer along with Hearst were the cause of the newsboys' strike of 1899 which led to Pulitzer's circulation dropping by 70%.
+It joined a circulation battle with William Randolph Hearst's New York Journal.
+In 1899 Pulitzer and Hearst were the cause of the newsboys' strike of 1899, which led to Pulitzer's circulation dropping by 70%.

-The World was attacked for being "sensational", and its circulation battles with Hearst's Journal American gave rise to the term yellow journalism.
+The World was attacked for being "sensational", and its circulation battles with Hearst's Journal gave rise to the term yellow journalism.
 The charges of sensationalism were most frequently leveled at the paper by more established publishers, who resented Pulitzer's courting of the immigrant classes.
 And while the World presented its fair share of crime stories, it also published damning exposés of tenement abuses.
 After a heat wave in 1883 killed a disproportionate number of poor children, the World published stories about it, featuring such headlines as "Lines of Little Hearses".
 Its coverage spurred action in the city for reform.
-Hearst reproduced Pulitzer's approach in the San Francisco Examiner and later in the Journal American.
+Hearst reproduced Pulitzer's approach in the San Francisco Examiner and later in the Journal.